YeduZhang/figma-prototype-1th/src/README.md

 - Outside panel + inside screen stay consistent with the booking record
 - Simple usage by company, user, and hour

-Intentionally not built (too heavy for this prototype):

-- Live Google Calendar API / Gmail room mailboxes (needs a Google Cloud project, OAuth consent, and a Workspace calendar for every room)
-- Real email notifications
-- Physical tablet hardware

-If the client later provides a Google Workspace admin account, Calendar API sync can be added as a follow-on.

 ## Privacy note

 Passwords in this prototype are stored in plain text in the browser.
 That is only acceptable for a local demo.